 D-Living—This place is great because it offers unqiue houseware and decor items for major Disney fans.

 Whether you are traveling with toddler or kids who are a bit older, there are countless things to do at Disney Springs for kids.
 Spending some time here is a great way to break up your Disney vacation and spend a rest day.
 Sometimes when you are visiting the Disney Parks (Magic Kingdom, Hollywood Studios, Animal Kingdom or Epcot) on back to back days, you may need a day off to enjoy the other aspects Disney World has to offer.

 Interested in some hotel recommendations?
-Check out my review on all five Disney value resorts and some great off-site choices for the best family resorts in Orlando.
+Check out my review on all five Disney value resorts, moderate resorts, and some great off-site choices for the best family resorts in Orlando.
 If you’re looking for ideas on what to bring to Disney, check out my Disney packing list for suggestions.
 I hope you consider visiting Disney Springs with kids next time you take a Disney World vacation.